RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2018.md

 ### Enabling global decentralized blockchain powered crypto communities

 * **Mentors:** @sing.li , @ankit.bhatia (Sapien Network Guest Mentor) and other leading blockchain industry guest mentors
-* **Description:** Working together with our crypto and blockchain team – you will help build the key enabler platform for the future of blockchain powered decentralized communities all over this world (and perhaps even beyond).
+* **Description:** Working together with our crypto and blockchain team ÃÂ¢ÃÂÃÂ you will help build the key enabler platform for the future of blockchain powered decentralized communities all over this world (and perhaps even beyond).
 Within this short summer, you will gain experience in working on a global-circulation production-grade blockchain-powered adoption-acceleration platform.
 You will also meet and work with leading visionaries and pioneers in the current blockchain / crypto field.
 Tangible potential to become an early architect of this brave new world, supported by Rocket.Chat.

 Some projects that you can submit proposals for include:

 ### **Decentralized Crypto Exchange in Rocket.Chat**

-* **Description:** Starting either from scratch or utilizing one of the compatible license open source DEX code bases – create a functional Decentralized Exchange within Rocket.Chat.
+* **Description:** Starting either from scratch or utilizing one of the compatible license open source DEX code bases ÃÂ¢ÃÂÃÂ create a functional Decentralized Exchange within Rocket.Chat.
 You will create a DEX that takes advantage of strong cryptographic identity solutions such as Blockstack ID and wallet integration such as Metamask or ARK wallet in your work.

 ### **IPFS storage solution in Rocket.Chat**

 * **Description:** Integrate IPFS into Rocket.Chat as a viable storage provider.
 Ideally IPFS can be used as a storage provider for uploaded Rocket.Chat contents.
 In addition, the ability to access IPFS within Rocket.Chat, to supply files that can be shared between users of Rocket.Chat is also essential.
 Leveraging integration with strong cryptographic identities such as Blockstack ID, the solution should include strong data-at-rest encryption of decentralized contents.
 Use of decentralized storage abstraction frameworks such as Blockstack Gaia should be considered to simplify this work.
-Use of IPFS as a decentralized storage for Rocket.Chat’s data should also be considered within the term.
+Use of IPFS as a decentralized storage for Rocket.ChatÃÂ¢ÃÂÃÂs data should also be considered within the term.

 ### **Cryptocurrency Wallet and/or Portfolio Management in Rocket.Chat**